 A Wild ParadiseThe Priest Rock Cabin sits on the north shore of Lake Clark, approxiately eight miles north of Port Alsworth.
 The cabin is perched above a small creek that runs into the lake.
 It commands a sublime view of Lake Clark's upper reaches, backed by mountains rising to 6,000 feet.
 It's an ideal place for kayaking, boating, fishing and wildlife viewing.

 Experience Lake Clark's HistoryThe cabin was originally built and lived in by long-time Alaskan Allen Woodward of Anchorage who was a summer resident of Lake Clark from about 1950 to the early 2000s.
-Woodward built the cabin in the mid-1970s after his original cabin suffered severe damage during flooding in 1971.
+To learn more about the history of the cabin, visit Hnitsanghi’iy 'The Rock That Stands Alone' (Priest Rock).

-The Woodward Cabin at Priest Rock will offer park visitors the opportunity to stay in one of Lake Clark’s iconic and historic log cabins.
-Visitors will be able to experience the same sights and sounds that the Woodward family enjoyed for many years on spectacular Lake Clark.
+The Woodward Cabin at Priest Rock offers park visitors the opportunity to stay in one of Lake Clark’s iconic and historic log cabins.
+Visitors can seek solitude and experience the same sights and sounds that the Woodward family enjoyed for nearly fifty adventurous summers on Lake Clark.
 Allen and Marian Woodward have made it possible for park visitors and residents to experience both the cabin and the Bristol Bay Double-ender from the mid-century history of the region.

 Know Before You GoFacilities: The cabin is rustic and accomodates up to six people.
 It is equipped with a wood stove, table, chairs and a nearby outhouse.
 Sleeping accomodations include wooden bunks--three single beds and one queen bed.
 There is no electricity or running water at the cabin.
 Fresh water is available in the lake but must be treated.